Assyrian-Remote-OpenSource-Society/Assyrian-Words-Android/README.md

 The current UI is not ideal and it has been developed only for testing (during the backend development).
 Any additions/changes to the UI should take advantage of the backend's ability to provide updated data instantly.

-Transactions: Navigation, Safe Args
+Transactions: Navigation, Safe Args <BR>
-Animations: MotionLayout
+Animations: MotionLayout <BR>

 ## Planned Enhancements